Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Methods

 Different gas mixtures were chosen to study a wide range of potential atmospheres, based on information gathered from observations of K2-18 b.
 These mixtures are dominated by hydrogen, with carbon-bearing compounds ranging from highly reduced carbon (\chhhh) to an intermediate state (CO) to fully oxidized carbon (\coo).
 To enable comparisons with planetary atmospheric models, the C/O ratios and metallicities of our mixtures are provided for reference.
 It should be noted that our compositions are set by the continuous gas flows in an open system.
-The gas residence time, i.e. the time spent by the gas in the irradiated medium, is set by the pressure and gas flow in our experiments and thus differ from the residence time found in atmospheric models.
+The gas residence time, i.e., the time spent by the gas in the irradiated medium, is set by the pressure and gas flow in our experiments and thus differ from the residence time found in atmospheric models.
 Thus, the C/O ratios given are enriched in \chhhh, CO and \coo, compared to atmospheric models.
 All mixtures are summarized in Table \ref{tab:compositions}.

 The most reduced atmospheres are composed of \hh and \chhhh.
 The relative proportions of \hh and \chhhh vary in the experiments (see Table \ref{tab:compositions} for the relative mixing ratios).
-These mixtures will be referred to as reduced mixtures.
+We refer to these mixtures as reduced mixtures.
 This type of atmosphere helps us characterize organic growth in the most reducing environment.

 The more oxidized atmospheres are composed of \hh and CO or \coo.
 The relative mixing ratios are shown in Table \ref{tab:compositions}.
-These mixtures will be referred to as oxidized mixtures.
+We refer to these mixtures as oxidized mixtures.
 This type of atmosphere allows us to explore the balance between adding carbon and oxygen atoms to the system.

 The composite atmospheres combine the conditions of the reduced and oxidized atmospheres described above.
 They are composed of \hh, \chhhh, CO and/or \coo.
 A wide range of oxidation states is studied, as shown in Table \ref{tab:compositions}.